Junior Johnson & Associates: Sale

 Johnson had largely kept out of the day to day operations of the team after 1994, choosing instead to let Brett Bodine run the operation on a lease basis.
 After 1995, Bodine opted to purchase the #11 outright and began running it under the Brett Bodine Racing banner.
 Bodine retained the Lowe's sponsorship, but after losing it to Richard Childress Racing he struggled to find consistent sponsorship and eventually he shut the operation down and retired from driving in 2003.

 The #27 team was sold to attorney David Blair, who formed David Blair Motorsports with Elton Sawyer continuing as his driver.
 However, Blair could never find sponsorship and shut the team down after the 1998 season.
 The remains of the team were sold to Travis Carter, who renumbered the car to #66 and fielded it for Darrell Waltrip for the last two seasons of his full-time racing career.
+Travis Carter would run the team in partnership with Carl Haas until 2003, the same year Brett Bodine Racing ceased to exist.